FeritSit/RSE_Juelich/day1.2/Readme.md

 > NOTE: if you use WINDOWS, install GitBash first.
 Execute all commands in GitBash.

+> NOTE: If you don't have access to a local terminal, you can also use GitHub Codespaces.

 Open a terminal (locally) and run:

 ```bash